The Geranium

-"The Geranium" is an early short story by the American author Flannery O'Connor.
-It was first published in Accent: A Quarterly of New Literature in 1946 and is one of the six stories included in O'Connor's 1947 master's thesis The Geranium: A Collection of Short Stories.
-It later appeared in the 1971 collection The Complete Stories.
+"The Geranium" is an early short story by Flannery O'Connor.
+It was originally published in 1946 in Accent: A Quarterly of New Literature and is one of the six stories included in O'Connor's 1947 master's thesis The Geranium: A Collection of Short Stories.
+It was later republished in O'Connor's posthumous anthology The Complete Stories (1971).
+In the story, an aging white Southerner moves to New York City, where he realizes that unlike the Jim Crow South, the local blacks treat him as their social equal.
+His loss of relative status accentuates his growing sense of inferiority and powerlessness.

+O'Connor was fond of the story and attempted to rework it several times as her skills matured.
+However, she approved only one of those revisions – "Judgement Day" – for publication during her lifetime.
+She completed "Judgement Day" one month before her death in August 1964, and it was included as the final story of her posthumous collection Everything That Rises Must Converge (1965).

-O'Connor was fond of the story and rewrote it into "An Exile in the East" (1954), "Getting Home" (1964), and "Judgement Day" (1964).
-As "Judgement Day," it appeared as the final story of Everything That Rises Must Converge in 1965.
-All four versions of the story were published together in Flannery O'Connor: The Growing Craft in 1993.
+In 1993, four versions of the story – "The Geranium", "An Exile in the East" (1954), "Getting Home" (1964), and "Judgement Day" – were published together in Flannery O'Connor: The Growing Craft.